Probiotics & Pregnancy

 The gut-brain connection

 Inside your gut is what scientists call your enteric nervous system - your second brain.
-Your intestinal microbiome is a collection of bacteria, yeasts, and viruses that live in your gut and do an enormous amount of work to keep you healthy.
+Your intestinal microbiome is a collection of microorganisms that live in your gut and do an enormous amount of work to keep you healthy.

 Probiotics help postpartum mood